jimkang/rime/specification.md

           [[], ['stop'], ['liquid', stop]]
         ]```
   is a class sequence set array.
-- It generates an array of all of the possible class sequence permutations from the class sequence set array. e.g. Given the following array:
+- It generates an array of all of the possible class sequence permutations (the Cartesian product, see [method in probable](https://github.com/jimkang/probable/blob/master/probable.js#L108)) from the class sequence set array. e.g. Given the following array:
 ```
       [
         [sequenceNull, sequenceA, sequenceB],
-        [sequenceOmega],
+        [sequenceOmega, sequenceGamma],
         [sequenceNull, sequence1, sequence2]
       ]```
     This function will generate: